google/go-cmp/README.md

 * If no custom equality functions are used and no `Equal` method is defined, equality is determined by recursively comparing the primitive kinds on both values, much like `reflect.DeepEqual`.
-Unlike `reflect.DeepEqual`, unexported fields are not compared; they result in panics unless suppressed by using an `Ignore` option.
+Unlike `reflect.DeepEqual`, unexported fields are not compared by default; they result in panics unless suppressed by using an `Ignore` option (see `cmpopts.IgnoreUnexported`) or explictly compared using the `AllowUnexported` option.

+See the [GoDoc documentation][godoc] for more information.

 This is not an official Google product.